Lightweight Full-Convolutional Siamese Tracker: LightFC

-Following the paradigm of LightTrack \cite{LightTrack}, FEAR \cite{FEAR} and E.T.Track \cite{E.T.Track}, we employ pixel-wise correlation as baseline to construct an efficient feature fusion module.
 Pixel-wise correlation treats each point in the template feature as a convolution kernel and applies convolution to the entire search area features.
 Thus, each point in the template features interacts with the global search area features.
-As shown in Fig.\ref{fig:fig4}pixel-wise correlation models the relationship between the template and the search area in a way like self-attention used by trackers, making the operation similar to a conv-based cross-attention.
-Therefore, following the first factor mentioned above and the architecture design of attention-like module, we introduce two nonlinear blocks behind the pixel-wise correlation layer to improve the model’s performance.
+Pixel-wise correlation operates similarly to a conv-based cross-attention, similar to the tracker’s self-attention by modeling the relationship between the template and the search area, as shown in Fig.\ref{fig:fig4}.Therefore, following the first factor above and the architecture design of the attention-like module, two nonlinear blocks are introduced behind the pixel-wise correlation layer to improve the model’s performance.

-Each layer of the fused feature is equivalent to the naive correlation map between each point on the template and the entire search region.
-The local spatial information of each layer's response peak lacks further refinement, and the fused features operate independently, resulting in a leak of information exchange between the layers.
-To address the issues, we first introduce the space and channel fusion (SCF) unit to linearly fuse local spatial information and channel information in the fused features.
-The SCF consists of two linear branches, a 3x3 Conv-BN branch that models the local spatial information, and a 1x1 Conv-BN branch that fuses the channel information.
-The structure of SCF can be further equivalent to a convolutional kernel through structural reparameterization technique.
-To enhance the model’s non linearity, we introduce an inverted activation block (IAB) that maps feature into a high-dimensional space to reasonably enhance the non linearity of key features.
+Each layer of the fused feature corresponds to the naïve correlation map between each point on the template and the entire search region.
+The local spatial information of each layer’s response peak lacks further refinement, and the fused features operate independently, resulting in a leak of information exchange between the layers.
+To address the issues, this paper first introduces the space and channel fusion (SCF) unit to linearly fuse local spatial information and channel information in the fused features.
+The SCF consists of a 3x3 Conv-BN branch $E_{33}$ and a 1x1 Conv-BN branch$E_{11}$.$E_{33}$ maps $x_{f(z,x)}$ from $R\in R^{C_{f}\times H_{xf}\times W_{xf}}$ to $R\in R^{C_{f}\times H_{xf}\times W_{xf}}$ and models the local spatial information. $E_{11}$ makes the same dimensional transformation as $E_{33}$ and fuses the channel information.
+The structure of SCF can be further equivalent to a convolutional kernel by structural reparameterization technique.
+Moreover, skip-connection is introduced to remain the original fusion feature.
+The process of SCF can be written as follows:

-Following the second factor, we introduce skip-connections in both the SCF unit and IAB to enable our model to learn residual information and new key features from the fused features.